 Are you looking for a high-quality insulation contractor in Southern California or the Bay Area?
-OJ Insulation works with both builders and contractors in San Diego, Los Angeles, the Bay Area and the surrounding communities to install energy-efficient spray foam insulation for new residential and commercial construction, as well as retrofit projects.
+OJ Insulation works with builders and contractors in San Diego, Los Angeles, the Bay Area and the surrounding communities to install energy-efficient spray foam insulation for new residential and commercial construction and retrofit projects.

 If you need to insulate any hard-to-reach areas of your home such as the attic, crawl space or any area with an abundance of wiring, spray foam insulation is the most energy-efficient and the easiest to install.
 If you are building a new home or commercial building, choosing spray foam is an effective way to save money on your monthly heating and cooling costs.
 Our insulation experts will work with you to find the right spray foam solution for your insulation needs and your budget.

 Contact our team of spray foam installers online or call us at (800) 707-9278 for a free estimate on your Southern California or Bay Area insulation project!

-Spray foam insulation is a material made up of isocyanate and polyol resin which, when combined, react with each other to create polyurethane and expand 30-60 times the original liquid’s volume.
-When it is used in home insulation, it is particularly useful for insulating even the hardest-to-reach spaces, since it is applied wet and expands into a thick foam, fitting snugly in wall cavities, crevices and gaps.
+Spray foam insulation is made of isocyanate and polyol resin, which react with each other to create polyurethane and expand 30 to 60 times the original liquid’s volume.
+When used in home insulation, it is beneficial for insulating even the hardest-to-reach spaces since it is applied wet and expands into a thick foam, fitting snugly in wall cavities, crevices and gaps.

-Spray foam insulation is often made from polyurethane, which is a very energy-efficient material that will help to keep out the California heat while keeping the cool air in.
+Spray foam insulation is often made from polyurethane, a very energy-efficient material that will help keep out the California heat while keeping the cool air in.
 Other benefits of installing spray foam insulation can also:

 Call us today at (800) 707-9278 or contact us online to get in touch and request a free estimate on your spray foam installation!